AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/preview-and-publish.md

 ---
-title: Previewing and publishing content
+title: Preview and publish content
-description: A step by step guide on how to create and publish content using document authoring.
+description: How to create and publish content using document authoring.
 version: 6.5, Cloud Service
 feature: Authoring
 topic: Content Management